WNEP-TV: Merger and transition

 Soon after NEP took over the station, news director Elden Hale decided to take a regional approach.
 He billed the station as serving "Northeastern and Central Pennsylvania", and stepped up coverage of the remote portions of the market.
 These areas had largely been ignored by the other stations in town.
 He also added the area's first news helicopter.
 This approach quickly paid off.
 In November 1976, WNEP surged to first place for the first time in a decade.
 After briefly falling back to second it returned to number one in 1978, around the same time ABC became the nation's number one network.
-Apart from a brief period in the mid-1990s when WBRE-TV passed it, it has been number one ever since.
+Apart from a brief period in the mid-1990s when WBRE-TV (channel 28) passed it, WNEP has been number one ever since.
 NEP also established a remote production company, which operated as an adjunct to WNEP-TV.

 The New York Times Company bought the station in 1985.
-WNEP moved to its current studios in Moosic in 1989; the facility is similar to the building the Times Company built for then-sister station WHNT-TV in Huntsville, Alabama, but on a larger scale.
+WNEP moved its studios to Moosic in 1989; the facility is similar to the building the Times Company built for then-sister station WHNT-TV in Huntsville, Alabama, but on a larger scale.
 NEP Communications retained the production unit, which became NEP Broadcasting; the company provided remote broadcast facilities for the Olympics, FIFA World Cup and the Academy Awards, as well as a studio production facility in New York City.

 On January 4, 2007, the station, along with the rest of the Times Company's television division, was sold to Oak Hill Capital Partners in a $575 million transaction.
 Oak Hill formed Local TV as a holding company for its stations.

-On July 1, 2013, Local TV announced that its 19 stations would be acquired by the Tribune Company for $2.75 billion; Tribune owns The Morning Call in Allentown.
-Although Allentown is part of the Philadelphia television market, WNEP has long claimed the Lehigh Valley as part of its coverage area.
-The FCC ruled that Tribune could not keep WNEP due to its ban on newspaper-television cross-ownership within a single market, The Morning Call serving a city within WNEP's coverage area (although Tribune has maintained cross-ownership waivers for its newspaper-television station combinations in Los Angeles, Chicago, Miami, and Hartford).
+On July 1, 2013, Local TV announced that its 19 stations would be acquired by the Tribune Company for $2.75 billion.
+Tribune owned The Morning Call in Allentown; although Allentown is part of the Philadelphia television market, WNEP has long claimed the Lehigh Valley as part of its coverage area.
+The FCC ruled that Tribune could not keep WNEP due to its ban on newspaper-television cross-ownership within a single market, as The Morning Call served a city within WNEP's coverage area.
 Tribune spun off WNEP-TV to Dreamcatcher Broadcasting, an unrelated company owned by former Tribune Company executive Ed Wilson.
-However, Tribune will operate the station and provide other services under a shared services agreement, and will hold an option to buy back WNEP outright in the future.
+However, Tribune operated the station and provided other services under a shared services agreement, and held an option to buy back WNEP.
 The sale was completed on December 27.
 Tribune later announced on July 10, 2013, that it would spin off its newspapers (including The Morning Call) into a separate company, the Tribune Publishing Company, in 2014, pending shareholder and regulatory approval.
-The split was completed in August 2014, though as of yet Tribune has not announced plans to acquire Dreamcatcher outright.
+The split was completed in August 2014.